Print Options

 Program Description:

-The goal of this Certificate is to introduce students to modern theories of inequality and the empirical study of those theories.
+The goal of this specialization is to introduce students to modern theories of inequality and the empirical study of those theories.
 Topics include early childhood sources of income inequality, discrimination in the labor market and in other institutions, segregation in housing markets, the impact of migration on the measurement of inequality, and the role of peer effects.

-Certificate Requirements
+Specialization Requirements

 Required Courses